Leafl19/Marketing-Campaign-Performance-Audience-Analysis/README.md

 ## Data Structre & Initial Checks

-The initial dataset when downloaed looked clean for the msot part, i checked thru for any missing vlaues and and duplicates and i didnt find any.
+The initial dataset when downloaed looked clean for the most part, i checked through for any missing vlaues and and duplicates and i didnt find any.
 I had extracted some text form rows and made it its own column to make it more clear to understand.
 Next i changed the columns for the conversion rate and Roi into percentages so it will be better represented.

 This is the original data set: